microsoft/Office-Online-Test-Tools-and-Documentation/docs/native/src/wopi_requirements.rst

 WOPI implementation requirements for |Office iOS Android| integration
 =============================================================

+Note: Following section is applicable |Office iOS Android|.
+Both of these endpoints require the same level of WOPI implementation.

 This section documents specific requirements for your WOPI implementation for integration with |Office iOS Android| beyond what is documented in general for WOPI.
 You can learn more about how |Office iOS Android| uses these operations in the :ref:`operational flows` section.